 If you have a net worth of $1 million, but have an umbrella policy of $5 million, guess what?
 The lawyer is probably going to be more motivated than if you had a smaller policy.
 After all, it costs the same to sue someone for $1 million or $5 million.

 The irony is, if you had no umbrella policy and only an auto insurance liability coverage of $300,000, the lawyer may not want to pursue, or will go for a maximum of $300,000, even if you have millions of dollars in net worth.
 This now becomes a game of how good you are at hiding your assets!

-As you can see, it only costs about $150-$185 a year for $1 million more umbrella policy coverage.
+As you can see, it generally costs about $150 more a year for $1 million more in umbrella policy coverage.
 If you are worth in the millions of dollars, you won't even notice a difference in premium costs.
 Even if you are only worth $500,000, $185 a year is chump change for your peace of mind.